 5. ATN Thor 4 384 1.25-5X - Best Budget Thermal Scope

 The Thor 4 rifle scope series came about as a fulfillment to demands made by hunters and shooters alike.
 Day or nighttime shooting, it doesn't matter.
 If you need the kind of detection that keeps you at a distance while you can watch and stalk your unwitting prey, the Thor 4 was made to provide it.
 Here's what you get when you combine smart tech and next generation quality together.

 - Quality control issues

-This Thor 4 384 1.25-5x scope is at the lower end of the price and magnification range for the Thor 4 series of scopes.
+This Thor 4 384 1.25-5x is at the lower end of the price and magnification range for the Thor 4 series.
 With low power, detection range is a max of 750 m with an identification range of 205 m.

-The thing is, quality control issues seem to be related to firmware glitches and actually being able to use the scope without it powering off.
+The thing is, quality control issues seem to be related to firmware glitches and actually being able to use the thermal scope without it powering off.
 However, this isn't an issue that ATN experiences alone.
-Many digital scopes, regardless of brand, often have electronic issues.
+Many of the best digital scopes, regardless of brand, often have electronic issues.
 The Thor 4 scope has a 3-year warranty, and you'll want to be vendor-specific when you're ready to buy.